mm696626/GameCubeSTMFileGenerator/README.md

 ### STM Format Documentation
 * STM Header
-  * 2 bytes - Version Number? (always 512)
+  * 0x02 bytes - Version Number? (always 512)
-  * 2 bytes - Sample Rate
+  * 0x02 bytes - Sample Rate
-  * 4 bytes - Channel Count (most of the time it's 2) (if mono, then 1)
+  * 0x04 bytes - Channel Count (most of the time it's 2) (if mono, then 1)
-  * 4 bytes - Audio Channel Data Length (it's the audio data + whatever rounding gets you to the next 0x20 boundary.
+  * 0x04 bytes - Audio Channel Data Length (it's the audio data + whatever rounding gets you to the next 0x20 boundary.
 If the file size is divisible, then keep it as is)
-  * 4 bytes - STM Loop Start (must be the start loop in the DSP header - 2 / 2) (the game will crash if the lowest byte isn't 0x02, 0x42, 0x82, or 0xC2 since the loop in the STM header must be exactly divisible by 0x20) (All 4 bytes are FF if non looping)
+  * 0x04 bytes - STM Loop Start (must be the start loop in the DSP header - 2 / 2) (the game will crash if the lowest byte isn't 0x02, 0x42, 0x82, or 0xC2 since the loop in the STM header must be exactly divisible by 0x20) (All 4 bytes are FF if non looping)
-  * 4 bytes - Audio Channel Data Length (same as above)
+  * 0x04 bytes - Audio Channel Data Length (same as above)
-  * 4 bytes - Audio Channel Data Length (same as above)
+  * 0x04 bytes - Audio Channel Data Length (same as above)
-  * 4 bytes - STM Loop Start (same as above) (All 4 bytes are 00 if non looping)
+  * 0x04 bytes - STM Loop Start (same as above) (All 4 bytes are 00 if non looping)
-  * 4 bytes - STM Loop Start (same as above) (All 4 bytes are 00 if non looping)
+  * 0x04 bytes - STM Loop Start (same as above) (All 4 bytes are 00 if non looping)
   * 0x20 bytes of 00 padding

 * The Rest of the STM
-  * Left Channel DSP Header
+  * Left Channel DSP Header (0x60 bytes)
-  * Right Channel DSP Header (fill with 0's if mono)
+  * Right Channel DSP Header (fill with 0's if mono) (0x60 bytes)
   * Left Channel Audio Data (pad it to the next 0x20 boundary.
 If already 0x20 aligned, then nothing)
   * 0x20 bytes of padding (used for interleaving) (still there if mono)
   * Right Channel Audio Data (pad it to the next 0x20 boundary.
 If already 0x20 aligned, then nothing) (only write if stereo)
-  * 0x8000 bytes of 00 padding at the EOF
+  * 0x8000 bytes of 00 padding at the end of the file

 ### Special Thanks/Credits
 * This documentation on the STM header and DSP format helped a lot too